 by Kim Freeman, The Cat Detective

-We always sees an increase in lost cat cases around the holidays.
-One of the most common reasons for a cat’s disappearance is an open door, whether from a careless pet sitter, careless visiting kids or even packing for a trip.
+As a professional Lost Cat Finder, I always see an increase in lost cat cases around the holidays.
+One of the most common reasons for a cat’s disappearance is an open door, whether from a distracted pet sitter, careless kids or even packing for a trip.
 With the general chaos of guests coming and going, keep your cat safe and be ready should the worst happen.

 Cats are harder to recover than dogs and require special techniques beyond flyers on posts and a visit to the shelter.
 Would you know what to do if a pet sitter or visitor left a door open and your cat escaped?
 Take these steps to prevent your cat from ever going missing.
 This emergency situation can happen to even the best and most careful owners.

 Get to know when your cat sleeps, what hours they are the most active, and note whether they prefer to be up in high places or down low.
 All this will be useful info should your cat ever get out.